 Considering the ravages of time and development, the towers themselves are impressively sturdy and delicately ornamented.
 The Cham people still use the towers as a pilgrimage spot.
 The most significant time is the Kate Festival in October, when the temple is alive with ceremonies, offerings and traditional dance.
 Phan Rang Thap Cham was the last capital of the Cham kingdom before it was conquered by the ethnic Vietnamese, so the spot holds significance for the ethnic Cham who still chaff a bit under the rule of the majority people.

-To reach Po Klong Garai Cham Tower, head out of Phan Rang south on Thong Nhat past the post office, bearing left.
-At the next big intersection, take a left, following the signs to Da Lat.
-At the roundabout, circle round but keep straight.
+To reach Po Klong Garai Cham Tower, head out of Phan Rang south on Thong Nhat Street, bearing left onto Tran Phu Street.
+At the big roundabout with Highway 1A, circle round but keep straight and continue northwest on Hai Muoi Mot Thang Tam for five kilometres.
 You'll pass through the town of Thap Cham (and understand why we didn't bother to cover it).
-After the railroad tracks, there’s a sign pointing to the towers,150 metres off the road to the right.
+After the railroad tracks, turn right onto small Bac Ai Street – there’s a sign pointing to the towers,150 metres down the road.

 The sight takes an hour, at most.
 It is definitely worth a look if you are staying in Phan Rang or Ninh Chu.
 Because it is easy walking distance from the train station, you could organise your journey so you get off, see it and take the next train.
 It’s a long way to go as just as a day trip from Nha Trang or Mui Ne, but it is possible by car or train.